 Festivals and Events

-From mid-May through mid-September, the Anchorage Market and Festival is open on weekends, and you can find everything from local seafood and bison meat to native crafts and jewelry.
+Whether the city is covered in a blanket of snow or dripping in sunshine, when you abscond on an Anchorage vacation, there’s sure to be a celebration or event to brighten your visit.
+From mid-May through mid-September, the Anchorage Market and Festival is open on weekends, and you can find everything there from local seafood and bison meat to native crafts and jewelry.
 The Downtown Summer Solstice Festival is unique since it's light for nearly 20 hours in Anchorage on that day.
-The Festival of Flowers in late May is also worth attending.
+Amble through The Festival of Flowers in late May to stop and smell the roses.